Lower Back Pain: Symptoms, Causes, and Treatments

 Make sure your diet includes plenty of calcium and vitamin D. Ingesting these two keeps your bones strong, preventing osteoporosis.
 When osteoporosis has weakened your bones, you’re more likely to experience a spine fracture that can cause back pain.

 How much calcium is right for you?
 Men up to age 70 and women up to age 50 should ingest 1,000 milligrams of calcium daily.
 People past these ages should ingest 1,200 milligrams of calcium every day.
+Remember to always check with your doctor for supplement and medication guidelines.

 Frequently Asked Questions